-- with a trunk circumference of 180 centimetres or greater measured at its base
+- with a trunk circumference of 140 cm or greater measured at 1.4 m above its base;

-- with a total circumference of all its trunks of 180 centimetres or greater measured at its base
+- with a total circumference of all its trunks of 140 cm or greater measured at 1.4 m above its base;

-- with a trunk circumference of 140 centimetres or greater measured at 1.5 metres above its base
+- with a trunk circumference of 180 cm or greater measured at its base; or

-- with a total circumference of all its trunks of 140 centimetres or greater measured at 1.5 metres above its base.
+- with a total circumference of all its trunks of 180 cm or greater measured at its base.

 If the property is subject to a recent Planning Application, with conditions that relate to trees, or is located within a Significant Landscape Overlay area, such as the Hedgeley Dene Precinct, a planning permit may be required to prune or remove trees.
 For further information, please contact Council’s Planning Unit on 8290 3329.

 A Tree Work Permit is essential for each Significant Tree that requires pruning or removal, details for more than one tree can be included in a single Tree Work Permit application form(PDF, 45KB).

 The applicant must provide: